 Geographically speaking, the Czech Republic (Prague) is situated in a temperate zone, and there are four seasons of approximately all the same length.
 Normal weather temperatures are about zero degrees Celsius in the winter and about 25 degrees Celsius in the summer months.
-We recommend you visit Prague any time from March to November when you will find the Prague weather pleasant enough.
+We recommend visiting Prague any time from March to November when you will find the Prague weather pleasant enough.

 Prague is a beautiful city to visit at any time of the year.
 It never really gets too hot or too cold at any time of the year.

-6 Day Weather Forecast for Prague
+5 Day Weather Forecast for Prague

 Prague’s Weather Seasons